assessment72/SwiftFuelFYP/DIARY.md

 24/10/2024:

 + Implemented the firebase authentication handling service which will handle the login and registration process/screens for the users.
 + Updated the firebase dependencies to better and newer versions.

+26/10/2024:

++ Coded and Implemented the login and register screens with proper UI and functionality.
++ Decided that the name of my app will be "SwiftFuel".